OfficeDev/office-js-docs-pr/docs/reference/manifest/extensionpoint.md

 This extension point adds an event handler for a specified event.

 > [!NOTE]
-> This element type is only supported by Outlook on the web in Office 365.
+> This element type is only supported by Outlook in Office 365.

 | Element | Description  |
 |:-----|:-----|